Skip to main content

 )

-• app_salt: Per-app salt (isolates wallets between apps)
+• salt: Per-app salt derived from your App ID (isolates wallets between apps)

-• Same user + Same app = Same wallet address
+• Same user + Same app = Same wallet address, every time

 Authentication Methods